-AGRI 133 - Agricultural and Food Policy Credit Hours: 3
+AGRI 133-Agricultural and Food Policy Credit Hours: 3

 Prerequisite: None.
-Course presents theory and practice in agricultural and food policy creation and implementation.
-Study includes farm, food, environmental, and economic policies that impact agricultural business.
+An introduction to theory and practice in agricultural and food policy creation and implementation.
+Study includes farm, food, environmental, and economic policies that impact agribusiness.

-AGRI 134 - Marketing Farm Commodities Credit Hours: 3
+AGRI 134-Marketing Farm Commodities Credit Hours: 3

 Prerequisite: None.
-Course presents theory and practice in marketing agricultural commodities.
-Course will focus on the use of forward contracts, futures contracts, and options on futures and their use in mitigating price risk in agriculture markets.
+A study in theory and practices in marketing agricultural commodities.
+Course focuses on the use of forward contracts, futures contracts, and options on futures and their use in mitigating price risk in agricultural markets.

-AGRI 136 - Ag Credit and Finance Credit Hours: 3
+AGRI 136-Ag Credit and Finance